Trust-Anchor-Group/IdApp/README.md

 such as issues here on GitHub, counts as publishing, and not private.)

 * For **Commercial use**.
 Use of the white-label TAG Xamarin App for commercial use is permitted.
-Replication and re-publication of source code is permitted with attribution to the original source code repository (this repository), as well as a license agreement including provisions equivalent to this license agreement.
+Replication and re-publication of source code is permitted with attribution to the [original source code repository](https://github.com/Trust-Anchor-Group/XamarinApp), as well as a license agreement including provisions equivalent to this license agreement.

 **Note**: All rights to the source code are reserved and exclusively owned by Trust Anchor Group AB.
 Any contributions made to the TAG Xamarin App repository become the intellectual property of Trust Anchor Group AB.